 GEMS (General Education Math and Science) courses count towards this requirement and are designed for students who have chosen majors and minors outside of math and natural science.

 - RELIGION (RL1 and RL2)

 As one of the liberal arts, religion examines central questions of identity.
-Hope College religion courses also provide students with a college-level understanding of the historic Christian faith — the context for Hope’s mission of pursuing excellence through all of the liberal arts.
+Hope College religion courses also provide you with a college-level understanding of the historic Christian faith — the context for Hope’s mission of pursuing excellence through all of the liberal arts.

 The religious studies requirement consists of two courses:

 - One 2-credit RL1 course, always offered as Rel 100, meant to introduce the academic study of religion through a topic of contemporary relevance

 - One 4-credit RL2 course, chosen from among the 200-level religion courses, which are devoted to central topics in religious studies.
 A 300-level religion course may be taken instead of an RL2 course with the permission of the instructor.

 Rel 100 is a half-semester course offered either first-half or last-half, and each half of the semester is 7 weeks long.

 This requirement is designed to help you develop greater ability to:

 - Read religious texts with sympathetic imagination, understanding and discernment